girlswhocodehortonville/gwc2018/README.md

-# gwc2018
-GWC Hortonville 2018 CS Impact

-Welcome to Girls Who Code Hortonville
+Welcome to Girls Who Code Hortonville - 2018

 navigation.css contains all the styles - colors, fonts, sizes, etc for the navigation and header navigation.js contains the code for building the header and navigation bar